 The Darug people have occupied the Western Sydney region for more than 22,000 years.
 Darug culture is connected to the country, people and to the spirituality of the land.
 With the eucalypt forest as the setting students will learn about the importance of Country and Place to the Darug nation, they will also discover their tools, food, culture, art and music.
 Read about previous excursions via our blog.

 Brewongle needs a CSI team!
 A terrible crime has been committed and you have been assigned as the chief investigator.
 Students are presented with information regarding the mysterious death of a Tawny Frogmouth.
 They must conduct a thorough investigation into the three essential components for life – water, food and shelter.
-Read about previous excursions via our blog and view Pre- and Post-Visit activities and resources here.
+View pre- and post-visit activities and resources on the Tawny Tragedy excursion webpage.

 Use your lens to make a statement!
 This innovative, technology driven and creative incursion will engage your students to tell a story about the environment around them using iPad’s and photography.
 They will discover the skills needed to take a quality photograph and tell a visual story.
 Edit your PhotoVoice and share to watch it go viral!